HessahJR/SWE485-Project-Group3/Generative_AI/docs/prompt_design_rationale.md

 -Response length is intentionally limited, which may lack depth for cases requiring more nuanced explanations.

 ## Lessons Learned During Prompt Testing
+During prompt testing, the template showed that limiting the response to 1-2 sentences effectively reduces irrelevant output and keeps the explanation focused.
+However, this also restricts the depth of explanation, particularly for borderline cases where multiple factors contribute to the decision.

+Testing also showed that clear role assignment is important.
+By instructing the model to act as a bank loan officer, the responses maintained a professional and consistent tone across different test cases.

+Another lesson learned is that including financial indicators such as CIBIL category, loan-to-income ratio, and asset-to-loan ratio improves the relevance of the generated explanation.
+However, the model tends to prioritize these indicators over other features such as income or employment status, which may result in explanations that overlook other contributing factors.

 ---